RHSResearchLLC/NiteFury-and-LiteFury/README.md

 # NiteFury and Litefury: Xilinx FPGA development board kit in M.2 form factor

-Every wanted to work with FPGA, and connect to DDR and PCI express without spending a small fortune?
+Ever wanted to work with FPGA, and connect to DDR and PCI express without spending a small fortune?

 NiteFury and Litefury are compact, full-featured FPGA developement boards featuring a decent size FGPA, DDR3, and PCI express connectivity in a small form factor, for a low price.